tinahuangyt/SQL_Sakila_Queries/README.md

 # SQL_Sakila_Queries

-Using MySQL, a list of queries were developed to analyze the Sakila database, a normalized schema modelling a DVD rental store.
+Using MySQL, a list of queries were developed to analyze the Sakila database, which is a normalized schema modelling a DVD rental store.